 - Don’t use the lower anchors and seat belt at the same time.

 - If you have questions or concerns about your car seat, you can set up a time to have a certified child passenger safety technician examine and correctly install the seat.
 Download Children's Services Council's free app, SafeMap, in the iTunes and Google Play store to find a location near you.
 Learn more by clicking here.

 - Use a booster seat until your child is about 4 feet, 9 inches, 8 to 10 years old and around 80 to 100 pounds.
 A booster seat and seat belt rather than a seat belt alone greatly reduces the risk of injury.

-- Children under 13 years old should sit in the back seat to avoid injuries from air bags going off.
+- Children younger than 13 should sit in the back seat to avoid injuries from airbags activating.

 • Safe Kids Worldwide